asfour75/rails_notes/README.md

 - Quick installations for rails
 - Understanding assets setups along with sprocket, esbuild, webpack
 - How to setup vue, react and svelte with rails
-- models
+- Models
-- routes
+- Routes
-- controllers & views
+- Controllers & views
+- Devise
-- devise
+- ActiveAdmin
-- activeadmin
+- Testing

 ## Who can use these notes
 These notes are not that handy for beginners.